Matseslats/Formula-1-Plank-check-statistics-confusion/README.md

 `grid_image.py`: Splice the outputted graphs into one bigger image.

+`look_for_distribution.py`: Look for a specific dirtribution.
+Run the simulation again and again until found.
+Print how many tries it took.
+Can be an exact match or not.

 ## out.png
 `out.png` was the first graph the program produced.
 It is saved in case anyone is wondering if the order of the graphs being generated is significant.